RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

       Within ~10-20 seconds, 2 parallel planes (PyMOL object entitled membrane_planes) will appear in the PyMOL session.

+      Note: In earlier versions of PyMOL, small lines will be drawn to the MEM residue as this is a HETATM in the PDB.
+These can be turned off manually by hiding the line view for the MEM residue.

 ## Example Outputs ##
 The following example outputs are included in the example_outputs/ directory to demonstrate what the PyMOL session should look like: